mork-optimization/mork/docs/examples/stepbysteptspexample.md

 Great!
 Irace has determined that the best neighborhood strategy was 'First improvement', exploring the neighborhood of the inserts.
 These results are consistent with our experimentation.

-### Did you use irace?.
+### Did you use irace?

 Please, do not forget to cite the original paper where Manuel López-Ibañez _et al._ published it:
 _López-Ibáñez, M., Dubois-Lacoste, J., Cáceres, L. P., Birattari, M., & Stützle, T. (2016).
 The irace package: Iterated racing for automatic algorithm configuration.
 Operations Research Perspectives, 3, 43-58._

-## 7. Testing in MorK
+## 7. Testing in Mork

 #### Asserts

 I'm sure you've spent hours in front of your code trying to find that 🤬 bug.
 For that reason, we consider that it is important that any operation must be validated, and check that the implemented procedures perform the desired behavior.
-And how can this be done in MorK?
-There are many ways, testing is one way (go to section XXX for an example of Test implementation in MorK), but in this case, we are talking about **asserts**.
+And how can this be done in Mork?
+There are many ways, testing is one way (go to section XXX for an example of Test implementation in Mork), but in this case, we are talking about **asserts**.
 The keyword or reserved word **assert** is used to state that at a certain point in the code a certain condition must be true.
 For example, if you write a method that calculates the speed of a particle, you might assert that the calculated speed is less than the speed of light.
 Not using it yet?
 Take a look at